M-Murdock/Summer-2022/README.md

 4. Drill accent rules by asking the user to identify possible legal locations of a given accent
 5. A single word is randomly chosen, along with several possible and impossible accentuations of that word.
 The user is then asked to identify all the possible accentuations.

+`StanzaExercises` is an experimentation with using Stanza to create exercises and give specific feedback

 ---

 ### user-profile-system/